CodeYourFuture/fundamentals-course/lesson-4.md

 ## Introduction to the Terminal

 So far we've used online tools like CodePen to develop our programs.
 However this is not how most programmers work.
-Instead they use several tools on your computer, including the "terminal" or "command line".
+Instead they use several tools on their computers, including the "terminal" or "command line".
 Using this tool efficiently is an important part of being a programmer.

 We'll have a gentle introduction to what the terminal is and how to use it.